 The validation of the EORI and TCUIN shall be performed against EOS (through the CRS application).

-The CTC countries having no access to the EOS database via the CRS application, should use the web service available via DDS2 page on the europa.eu website (see the WSDL available on europa.eu) to verify if the EORI is valid.
+The CTC countries having no access to the EOS database via the CRS application should use the web service available via DDS2 page on the europa.eu website (see the WSDL available on europa.eu) to verify if the EORI is valid.